ibexa/documentation-developer/docs/search/criteria_reference/price_iscustomprice_criterion.md

 ## Limitations

-The `IsCustomPrice` Criterion is not available in Solr or Elasticsearch engines.
+The `IsCustomPrice` Criterion isn't available in Solr or Elasticsearch engines.

 ## Example